-The Valley Hospital’s Nursing Residency Program is a structured educational program designed to prepare newly graduated registered nurses in acquiring the requisite knowledge, skills and abilities to care for patients in their assigned clinical areas.
+The Valley Hospital’s New Graduate Nurse Residency Program is a structured educational program designed to prepare newly graduated registered nurses in acquiring the requisite knowledge, skills and abilities to care for patients in their assigned clinical areas.
 The program accepts qualified licensed nurses who have graduated from a baccalaureate nursing program, who are hired into nurse residency positions and trained as a cohort for one year.

 How to Apply

 Visit our careers website to view available Nursing Resident positions.

 Nursing Residency Program Goals

 The objectives of the New Graduate Nurse Residency Program are: